-- (b) The Committee shall have the following powers: - (1) To promulgate regulations for the enforcement and implementation of the labor laws and policies of the Navajo Nation and laws relating to veterans services. - (2) To represent the Navajo Nation in matters relating to labor, employment and training and veteran services. - (3) To recommend legislation regarding employment, training, and veteran services. - (4) In conjunction with the Education Committee to oversee and to propose the establishment of any employment training center or institution under the jurisdiction of the Navajo Nation and to review, recommend or propose the adoption, amendment or rescission of its Plan of Operation. - (5) To serve as the oversight authority for Division of Human Resources. - Section 605.
-Meetings; quorum - (a) Meetings shall be held on the first and third Monday of each month. - (b) At any meeting, a quorum shall consist of six (6) members. - Article 11.
-Reserved. - Article 12.
-Public Safety Committee - Section 661.
-Establishment
+(1) To promulgate regulations for the enforcement and implementation of the labor laws and policies of the Navajo Nation and laws relating to veterans services.

+(2) To represent the Navajo Nation in matters relating to labor, employment and training and veteran services.

+(3) To recommend legislation regarding employment, training, and veteran services.

+(4) In conjunction with the Education Committee to oversee and to propose the establishment of any employment training center or institution under the jurisdiction of the Navajo Nation and to review, recommend or propose the adoption, amendment or rescission of its Plan of Operation.

+(5) To serve as the oversight authority for Division of Human Resources.

+(a) Meetings shall be held on the first and third Monday of each month.

+(b) At any meeting, a quorum shall consist of six (6) members.

+Article 11.
+Reserved.

+Article 12.
+Public Safety Committee

-The Public Safety Conmittee is hereby established and continued as a standing committee of the Navajo Tribal Council.
+The Public Safety Consittee is hereby established and continued as a standing committee of the Navajo Tribal Council.

-- (1) To coordinate legislative activities relating to Administration.
-Police Services, Highway Safety, Fire and Rescue Services, Detention, Criminal Investigations and emergency services within the Navajo Nation and such other activities as may hereafter be specifically delegated to the Division of Public Safety. - (2) To coordinate federal, state and Navajo law enforcement and emergency services activities. - (3) To promote the efficient operation of Public Safety and emergency services on the Navajo Nation.
+(1) To coordinate legislative activities relating to Administration.
+Police Services, Highway Safety, Fire and Rescue Services, Detention, Criminal Investigations and emergency services within the Navajo Nation and such other activities as may hereafter be specifically delegated to the Division of Public Safety.

-- Section 663.
-Membership - (a) The Committee shall consist of seven (7) members of the Navajo Nation Council. - ' Section 664.
-Powers - (a) The Committee shall have all powers necessary and proper to carry out the purpose set forth above. - (b) The Committee shall have the following powers: - (1) To represent the Navajo Nation in matters relating to law enforcement and emergency services. - (2) To coordinate all law enforcement and emergency services activities of the Navajo Nation and its enterprises, as well as those activities of federal, state and regional agencies. - (3) To recommend to the Navajo Nation Council, the enactment, repeal or amendment of law enforcement, traffic and safety and emergency services legislation. - Mavajo Nation declare states of emergency for the Navajo Nation or sections thereof. - necessary to carry out the purposes stated herein and the laws of the Navajo Nation concerning law enforcement and emergency services. - (6) To review and approve comprehensive emergency response and relief plans. - (7) To serve as Legislative oversight authority for the Division of Public Safety and emergency services. - Section 665.
-Westings; guorum - (a) Meetings shall be held on the second and fourth Monday of each month. - (b) At any meeting, a quorum shall consist of five (5) members of the Committee. - Article 13.
-Resources Committee - Section 691.
-Establishment - The Resources Committee is hereby established and continued as a standing committee of the Navajo Tribal Nation Council.
+(2) To coordinate federal, state and Navajo law enforcement and emergency services activities.

+(3) To promote the efficient operation of Public Safety and emergency services on the Navajo Nation.
+Section 663.
+Membership

+(a) The Committee shall consist of seven (7) members of the Navajo Nation Council.

+' Section 664.
+Powers

+(a) The Committee shall have all powers necessary and proper to carry out the purpose set forth above.

+(1) To represent the Navajo Nation in matters relating to law enforcement and emergency services.

+(2) To coordinate all law enforcement and emergency services activities of the Navajo Nation and its enterprises, as well as those activities of federal, state and regional agencies.

+(3) To recommend to the Navajo Nation Council, the enactment, repeal or amendment of law enforcement, traffic. and safety and emergency services legislation.

+(4) With the concurrence of the President of the Navajo Nation declare states of emergency for the Navajo Nation or sections thereof.

+(5) To promulgate regulations and rules as may be necessary to carry out the purposes stated herein and the laws of the Navejo Nation concerning law enforcement and emergency services.

+(6) To review and approve comprehensive emergency response and relief plans.

+(7) To serve as Legislative oversight authority for the Division of Public Safety and emergency services.

+(a) Meetings shall be held on the second and fourth Monday of each month.

+(b) At any meeting, a quorum shall consist of five (5) members of the Committee.

+Article 13.
+Resources Committee

+The Resources Committee is hereby established and continued as a standing committee of the Navajo Tribal Nation Council.